CERVICAL MYELOPATHY

 The following spinal disorders can also cause cervical myelopathy

 - Herniated cervical disc.
 A herniated disc can bulge or burst painfully.
-Pressure on the spinal cord or nerve roots may happen as a result of this.
+Pressure on the spinal cord or nerve roots may occur as a result of this.

 - Rheumatoid arthritis.
 This autoimmune condition produces inflammation.
 The facet joints in the cervical spine can become damaged by inflammation, resulting in abnormal vertebral movement.